 Most turning operations that occur with external turning can also be found in boring ones.
 For external turning, the length of the workpiece does not affect the tool overhang, and the size of the tool holder can be selected to withstand the forces and stresses arising during the operation.
 However, for internal turning or boring, the choice of tool is very limited by the diameter and length of the workpiece hole.

 The general rule that applies to all machining is to minimize tool overhang in order to get the best possible stability and thus accuracy.
 When drilling, the depth of the hole is determined by the overhang.
 Stability increases when a larger tool diameter is used, but even then the possibilities are limited because the space required by the diameter of the hole in the workpiece must be taken into account when removing chips and radial movements.

-Restrictions on boring stability mean that special care should be taken when planning and preparing production.
+Restrictions on boring stability are set because special care should be taken when planning and preparing production.
 Understanding the impact of tool geometry and selected cutting data on cutting forces, as well as understanding how different types of boring bars and tool clamping will affect stability, and vibration can be kept to a minimum.

 During coupling, the tangential force and the radial cutting force will try to push the tool away from the workpiece, which will cause deflections.

 The tangential force will try to push the tool down and away from the centerline.
 Due to the curvature of the inner diameter of the hole, the clearance angle will also be reduced.
 Therefore, for small diameter holes, it is especially important that the insert clearance angle is sufficient to avoid contact between the tool and the hole wall.

 Radial deflection will reduce the cutting depth.
 In addition to affecting diameter accuracy, chip thickness changes as the cutting forces change.
 This causes vibration transmitted from the blade to the tool holder.
 Tool stability and clamping will determine the amount of vibration and whether it is reinforced or suppressed.